The Best Uncrowded Ski Resorts in the U.S.

 Crested Butte, Colorado

 Home to 448 acres of double-black diamond runs, Crested Butte is truly one of the original homes of extreme skiing.
-The trek from Denver International Airport to Crested Butte is similar to that of driving to Aspen from Denver.
-Still, it forgoes the mess that is I-70 in the winter.
-Instead, head south through Gunnison.
-Alternatively, you can fly into Gunnison-Crested Butte Regional Airport, which is just 40 minutes from Crested Butte Mountain Resort.
+The trek from Denver International Airport to Crested Butte is similar to that of driving to Aspen from Denver, but avoids the traffic of I-70 in the winter.
+Even better, you can fly into Gunnison-Crested Butte Regional Airport (GUC), which is just 40 minutes from Crested Butte Mountain Resort.

 Crested Butte is surrounded by more than two million acres of national forest, adding to its remote, small-town feel.
 Everything you need can be found at the base of the mountain, but if you’re looking for off-day activities, the town of Crested Butte is the perfect place to venture for local dining and drinking.
 Of the many Colorado ski resorts, Crested Butte is truly one that has stuck to its roots, making for an incredible mountain town ski experience for those looking to indulge in endless open terrain, short lift lines, and small-town vibes on their ski getaway.
 It lives up to its name as Colorado’s “Last Great Ski Town.”